dshadoff/TRS-80_TC-8/Theory/README.md

 line current, with an internal AC-to-DC power supply.
 Some supplies are better than others, and sometimes the 60Hz ripple from the power supply can be heard as a faint source of background noise.
-Radio Shack's "TRS-80 Micro Computer Technical Reference Handbook" seemed to indicate that Radio Shack was very concerned that the volumne level of this 60Hz hum would be a major influence in the audio signal and therefore a major worry (however, I didn't find this to be so severe).
+Radio Shack's "TRS-80 Micro Computer Technical Reference Handbook" seemed to indicate that Radio Shack was very concerned that the volume level of this 60Hz hum would be a major influence in the audio signal and therefore a major worry (however, I didn't find this to be so severe).

 **Internal Noise Sources**: Cassette recorders have additional internal sources of noise, such as the motor